Hello Fellow Travellers,

 So back to the peering.
 Why do I peer?

-I peer to understand the soil in which I am planting and to guide me as to what to grow there.
+• I peer to understand the soil in which I am planting and how to enrich it.

-When I don’t know the plants that spring up brought there as gifts, I learn about them.
+• When I don’t know the plants that spring up, ones that are brought there as gifts, I strive to gently learn about them.

-I peer because it’s important for me to know and understand if I need to go back learn more and come back to dig deep and do something differently.
+• I peer because it’s important for me to know and understand whether I need to go back, learn more and return to dig deep and do something differently.

-I see my peering as the first step that guides how the garden grow.
+I see my peering as the first step that guides how the garden grows.

 Parting Thoughts: What is Our Work?